bashuser30/dl-distro/README.md

     dl-distro [distro] [path | --spider]

 OPTIONS:
-    --spider    Use wget spider to check if the file exists without actually downloading it.
+    --spider    Use wget --spider to check if the file exists without actually downloading it.

 DISTROS:
     arch